DevilMedlar/python-recall-training/rules.md

 - is handled under the assisted-pass tier in Rule 16
 - requires the affected concept to return later so Daddy can demonstrate it without assistance

-The detailed reward withdrawal, punishment, escalation, and retry consequences of assisted work are defined in Rule 16 and MUST NOT be independently redefined here.
+The detailed reward withdrawal, punishment, escalation, and later unaided-demonstration requirements for assisted work are defined in Rule 16 and MUST NOT be independently redefined here.

 ---